Kalenjin people: 19th century

 More than any of the other sections, the Nandi and Kipsigis, in response to Maasai expansion, borrowed from the Maasai some of the traits that would distinguish them from other Kalenjin: large-scale economic dependence on herding, military organization and aggressive cattle raiding, as well as centralized religious-political leadership.
 By the mid-nineteenth century, both these communities were expanding at the expense of the Maasai.

 The Iloikop wars ended in the 1870s with the defeat and dispersal of the Laikipiak.
 However, the new territory acquired by the Maasai was vast and left them overextended thus unable to occupy it effectively.
 This left them open to encroachment by other communities.
 By the early 1880s, Kamba, Kikuyu and Kalenjin raiders were making inroads into Maasai territory, and the Maasai were struggling to control their resources of cattle and grazing land.

 Around this time, two instances of epizootics broke out in the Rift Valley region.
 In 1883, bovine Pleuro-Pneumonia spread from the north and lingered for several years.
 The effect of this was to cause the Loikop to regroup and to go out raiding more aggressively to replenish their herds.
 This was followed by a far more serious outbreak of Rinderpest which occurred in 1891.

-This period – characterized by disasters, including a rinderpest epidemic, other stock diseases, drought, mass starvation, and smallpox was referred to as a Mutai.
+This period – characterized by disasters, including a rinderpest epidemic, other stock diseases, drought, mass starvation, and smallpox was referred to as (a second) Mutai.